mrmonches/IM289_DetectiveGame/Assets/README.txt

 Use WASD on the Murderboard to move your camera
 Click on the Typewriter to access it.
 Nothing else on the desk is interactable.
 You'll need to click around on objects
+Duplicate Cards have multiple issues, so only use 1 of a Card.

 Known Issues: